New Member

 Green fee is £5 per visit, sessions are normally 45minuites

-The guys and gals compete in the Dorset League, more information from them (£2.50 per discipline plus CARDS) as well as the SSbC internal monthly competitions
+The guys and gals compete in the Dorset League, more information from them (discipline fees details and CARDS available) as well as the SSbC internal monthly competitions

 PCP Air tank is in the club for you to use (Gift Aid forms are available)